applebiter/gnatwriter/README.md

 1. Download this repo
 2. Inside the project root, run `python3 -m venv .venv`.
 This will create a virtual environment in the `.venv` directory.
-3. From the project root, activate the virtual environment by running `source .venv/bin/activate` on Linux or `.\.venv\Scripts\activate` on Windows.
+3. While still in the project root, activate the virtual environment by running `source .venv/bin/activate` on Linux or `.\.venv\Scripts\activate` on Windows.
 4. Install the project dependencies by running
 `pip install -r requirements.txt`.